mobilinkd/m17-cxx-demod/README.md

     not been measure but should be around 1.0 == 2kHz using the same normalized input as for deviation.
 Anything > 0.1 or less than -0.1 requires review/calibration of the TX and RX frequencies.
  - **Locked** -- sync word detected.
  - **Clock** -- estimated difference between TX and RX clock.
 Will not work if > 500ppm.
+Normalized to 1.0 -- meaning the clocks are equal.
  - **Sample** -- estimated sample point based on 2 clock recovery methods.
 Should agree to within 1 always.
 There are 10 samples per symbol.
 Should never jump by more than 1 per frame.
 The third number is the "winner" based on certain heuristics.